DTJF/cmakefbc/_Usage.md

 Shipping  {#SecShipping}
 ========

-When shipping the soucre code, the recipient needs the new CMake macro set to manage your project.
+When shipping your project, the recipient needs the new CMake macros to manage your project.
 Unfortunately these macros do not come with CMake at the moment (effective 2015, Jan.).

 This means you have to include the macros to your project, as it is done in this package.
 Therefor just copy the folder *cmake* to the root